08 okt 2019

 Held to account by consumers

 “Consumer brands, in particular, are being held to account by their customers,” says Lucy Harding, Partner and Global Head of the Procurement and Supply Chain Practice at Odgers Berndtson in London.
 “Part of the customer choice is about the sustainability and the ethics surrounding their supply chain.
-They no longer want to buy a product from a company where potentially child labor has been used or working conditions are shocking or it is the cause of deforestation in certain parts of the world.”
+They no longer want to buy a product from a company where potentially child labour has been used or working conditions are shocking or it is the cause of deforestation in certain parts of the world.”

 “There’s now an expectation from consumers for transparency all the way down the supply chain.
 They want to know who has made products, and are they made in a way that they’d be happy to endorse?”